HL7-cz/szz/input/pagecontent/scope-and-content.md

 A section designated for electronic signature or timestamp according to Act No. 327/2011 Coll., §54a.

-#### Body - Screening Examinations

-**General Practitioner**

-The section contains the results of examinations within the data collected by a general practitioner for adults, which may include examination results within the scope of:
-- colorectal carcinoma screening
-- early detection of prostate carcinoma
-- preventive check-ups

-**Gynecologist**

-The section contains the results of examinations within the data collected by a gynecologist, which may include results within the scope of:
-- colorectal carcinoma screening examination
-- cytological examination for cervical carcinoma screening
-- HPV testing for cervical carcinoma screening
-- expert colposcopy for cervical carcinoma screening
-- preventive check-ups

-**Gastroenterologist**

-The section contains the results of examinations within the data collected by a gastroenterologist, which may include the examination result within the scope of colorectal carcinoma screening.

-**Radiologist**

-The section contains the results of examinations within the scope of data collected by a radiologist, which may include results within the scope of:
-- mammographic examination for breast carcinoma screening
-- biopsy for breast carcinoma screening
-- examination for early detection of lung carcinoma
-- examination for early detection of prostate carcinoma
-- examination for abdominal aortic aneurysm screening

-**Biochemistry Laboratory**

-The section contains the results of examinations by a biochemistry laboratory, which may include examination results within the scope of:
-- colorectal carcinoma screening
-- early detection of prostate carcinoma

-**Pulmonologist**

-The section contains the results of examinations within the scope of data collected by a pulmonologist, which may include the examination result within the scope of early detection of lung carcinoma.

-**Urologist**

-The section contains the results of examinations within the scope of data collected by a urologist, which may include the result of:
-- initial PSA testing within the scope of early detection of prostate carcinoma
-- subsequent urological examination within the scope of early detection of prostate carcinoma
-- subsequent biopsy examination within the scope of early detection of prostate carcinoma

-**Angiologist**

-The section contains the results of examinations within the scope of data collected by an angiologist, which may include the examination result within the scope of abdominal aortic aneurysm screening.

 #### Body - Emergent Health Record

 **Blood Group**